 - applications to the Court of Protection in respect of gifting acting on behalf of Attorneys and Deputies

-- investigating financial abuse claims on behalf of professional Deputies
+- investigating financial abuse claims in respect of vulnerable individuals

 - negotiating mediation agreements